Gender Roles and Sexism in Modern Shoujo Manga

 I dare say that it’s even more conservative than the current western society.
 So how can a market that publishes titles that the western world are still struggling to accept (LGBTTQ characters protagonizing their own stories, women as protagonists of their own adventures, all kinds of non-conventional sexual fantasies, etcetera) still be so conservative at the same time?

 It’s because the manga market sells a false idea of variety while still holding onto conservative and sexist values.
+Let me say that again: Sexism in manga is a real thing.
 You don’t even have to read manga to notice that.
 Let’s take a look at some of the currently used “Manga Genres” and what they mean:

 - ♦ SHOUNEN MANGA (少年漫画 shōnen manga) is manga aimed at a teenage male audience.